christopher1793/google-calendar-streamable-mcp-server/README.md

 ### `list_calendars`

-Discover available calendars and their IDs. **Call this first** when you don't know calendar IDs.
+Discover available calendars and their IDs.
+Usually not needed since `search_events` searches all calendars by default.

 ```ts
 // Input